tugberkgoc/foundation-notes/03 Learning HTML5.md

 ### 6.1 Test Your Understanding

 The `/cafe` route displays information about a local cafe.
 Using the [CafeOrCoffeeShop](http://schema.org/CafeOrCoffeeShop) schema as a starting point, add semantic markup.
 Feel free to add additional content to practice your skills.

+## 7 Markdown

+Hand-coding HTML can be a hassle, especially because you have to remember to add opening and closing tags.
+There have been several attempts to make life easier but one of the most popular is the use of **Markdown Syntax**.
+This is a simple way to describe a web page which is then converted into an HTML document on the fly when the page is displayed.
+It is how the worksheets were written (notice they all have the `.md` file extension).

+Start by running the server (note that you need to install an additional package called `marked`).

+1. View the root path `/`.
+Notice that it displays a web page.
+2. Use the **Elements** tab in the Chrome Developer Tools to view the markup, notice that the page contains a `<h1>`,a `<p>` element plus an ordered list and a table.
+3. Now open the `computers.md` file:
+    1. Notice how a single `#` symbol is used to denote a top level `<h1>` element.
+    2. The `<p>` paragraph is denoted by text with no additional markup.
+    3. Numbers at the start of a line denote a list.
+    4. Tables are defined using _pipes_ `|` and _dashes_ `-`.
+4. Explore the [markdown syntax](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
+Note it can only be used to define simple structures.

+### 7.1 test Your Understanding

+1. Add 2 more 80s computers to the list.
+    1. What happens if you repeat a list number?
+2. Add these to the table and include the year of production.
+    1. What happens if the pipe symbols don't align?
+3. Add two second level headings, `hardware` and `software`, putting the list of computers and their specs in the first section.
+4. Find the names of 5 pieces of 80s software and create an _unordered list_.